LibCrowds/docs/docs/setup/deployment.md

 ## Domains

-Before we begin, it is important to not that both LibCrowds and PYBOSSA should be served from the same domain.
+Before we begin, it is important to note that both LibCrowds and PYBOSSA should be served from the same domain.
 This is because LibCrowds uses SSR, so the PYBOSSA session cookie needs to be shared with the LibCrowds server (rather than the client) and this will only work properly if both applications are